 If an article is not accepted for publication in Physics Access, we may offer the author the opportunity to transfer their submission to other suitable journals for consideration.

 Physics Access have a policy of "Zero Tolerance on the Plagiarism".
 Physics Access checks plagiarism issue through two methods: reviewer check and plagiarism prevention tool.

 All submissions will be checked by iThenticate before being sent to reviewers.

 Physics Access maintains the highest standards of publication and research ethics.
 Authors are expected to comply with Physics Access' policy.

 Many research funders now require authors to make all data related to their research available in an online repository.

 Physics Access is a fully open access journal.
 Articles are published under a (CC BY) licence (Creative Commons Attribution Licence).
 Articles are freely available to everyone to read and reuse immediately upon publication, provided attribution to the author is given.
 Publication is funded by article publication charges (APCs).
 The APC for Physics Access can be found on the Publication charges page.

 We work with our authors to make help their work as easy to discover as possible.
-Physics Access is currently working towards been included in the following abstracting and indexing services:
+Physics Access is currently included in the following abstracting and discovery services: